ChibiOS/ChibiOS-Contrib/demos/SILABS/RT-EFR32FG23A010F256-BRD4001A-REVA01/readme.txt

 ** TARGET **

-The demo runs on an CUSTOM board EFR32FG23 equipped with EFR32FG23A010F256QFN48.
+The demo runs on a CUSTOM board EFR32FG23 equipped with EFR32FG23A010F256QFN48.

 ** TODO **

-HAL is far from complete.
-What is working:
+HAL in general.
+Currently the HAL is far from being complete.

+Make HCLK DIV2 (CLKOUT) working.

+Create radio driver with underlying RAIL lib.

+** The Demo **

+What is working now:
   * SYSTICK
   * LETIMER0 for deep sleep and serial
-  * serial IO (SIO) have been implemented
+  * serial IO (SIO) implemented

-Implement export clocks in GPIOs.

-Make HCLK DIV2 (CLKOUT) working.

-Make radio driver with underlying rail lib.

-** The Demo **

 ** Build Procedure **